About the Speritas Team

-Jeff founded Speritas Capital Partners to help small and medium-sized businesses broaden their access to the right kind of capital.
+I founded Speritas Capital Partners to help small and medium-sized businesses broaden their access to the right kind of capital.

-As a perpetual entrepreneur, Cathy understands the extraordinary devotion business owners demonstrate every day.
-She also understands the resource challenges business owners face – in particular, issues around managing people and scaling a business for growth.
+As a perpetual entrepreneur, I understand the extraordinary devotion business owners demonstrate every day.
+I also understand the resource challenges we all face – in particular, issues around managing people and scaling a business for growth.

 Having experienced both entrepreneurial success and failure, I have a special interest in women-owned businesses and the funding challenges they continue to face despite recent advances.